orcestra-campaign/book/orcestra_book/ipfs.md

 To add data to IPFS, you need to install and run a local IPFS client, e.g. [kubo](https://docs.ipfs.tech/install/command-line/).
 The local client will usually start a local gateway and connect to it.
-You can then add data to your local IPFS node using the `ipfs add' command.
+You can then add data to your local IPFS node using the `ipfs add` command.

 The following options are recommended when adding data:
 ```sh